Tortuga Island - More Than Just A Tropical Beach

 'Tortuga' is translated from Spanish as 'turtle'.

-There is a small souvenir shop at the island with a couple of scarlet macaws waiting outside.
+There is a small souvenir shop on the island with a couple of scarlet macaws waiting outside.

 While you're enjoying the beach, your lunch is being prepared (included in the price).